agpar/blog/_posts/2020-06-09-linux-process-killer.md

 ## Returning to Python

-So far, we've learned that Python must resort to multi-processing to benefit from multi-core computation, and that these independent processes are liable to be unceremoniously killed by the underlying environment, leading to a case where some parts of the program have been killed while others are still active, potentially waiting for them.
+So far, I've explained that Python must resort to multi-processing to benefit from multi-core computation, and that these independent processes are liable to be unceremoniously killed by the underlying environment, leading to a case where some parts of the program have been killed while others are still active, potentially waiting for them.

 What can be done about this?